 Assist Character: Koume, Little Zenmai and Cyborg K9, as soon as you collect three scrolls that summon one of them.

-Awesome but Impractical: In the original Haggle Man, it would be more probable that you'd summon your buddy in the completely wrong time (for instance, K9 when the enemies are on the other floor or Koume when they're outside the screen range).
-That would be later "fixed" for the sequel where the assist can be called any time you need.
+Awesome, but Impractical: In the original Haggle Man, it would be more probable that you'd summon your buddy in the completely wrong time (for instance, K9 when the enemies are on the other floor or Koume when they're outside the screen range), thanks to the fact that they're summoned instantly when you pick up the third scroll that's required to summon them.
+That would be later "fixed" for the sequel where you can choose when to summon them by pressing Up+B once you've collected three scrolls.

 The Door Slams You: Haggleman can enter and exit doors to kill enemies close to them.
 Helpfully, entering a door affects all on-screen ones that share its color.